-- Develop a process for diagnosed cases and cases of exposure within parish facilities, consulting latest Archdiocesan guidance and local, state, and health guidance. - Notify local health officials and follow their recommendations with such cases. - All necessary quarantine and/or isolation requirements need to be followed by all affected staff, volunteers, and participants/families.
-This includes a 14-day quarantine for those exposed to a positive case of COVID-19 (even for those who have been exposed but receive a negative test result within the 14-day quarantine-note that day 10 of the quarantine is currently the recommended day for testing).
-For specific guidelines, see https://dph.georgia.gov/contact. - Individuals with a positive COVID-19 diagnosis should not return until cleared by a medical provider and/or until all necessary requirements for quarantine, isolation, and relief of symptoms have been fulfilled (see Archdiocesan guidance, GA Dept. of Public Health, and CDC). - Those who have been exposed to COVID-19 should be asked to quarantine for 14 days as current GA Dept. of Public Health/CDC guidelines prescribe. - All those who may have been exposed to COVID-19 at a given meeting or session are to be notified, while maintaining the confidentiality of the individuals diagnosed. - Facilities should be properly sanitized and disinfected, according to CDC recommendations.
+- Develop a process for diagnosed cases and cases of exposure within parish facilities, consulting latest Archdiocesan guidance and local, state, and health guidance.
+See updated quarantine protocol for Archdiocesan employees here on p.
+63f., which can serve as a helpful reference. - Notify local health officials and follow their recommendations with such cases. - All necessary quarantine and/or isolation requirements need to be followed by all affected staff, volunteers, and participants/families.
+This includes a 14-day quarantine for those exposed to a positive case of COVID-19 (even for those who have been exposed but receive a negative test result within the 14-day quarantine-note that day 10 of the quarantine or within days 7-10 is currently the recommended time for testing for those without symptoms; those with symptoms are encouraged to be tested as soon as possible).
+For specific guidelines, see https://dph.georgia.gov/contact. - Individuals who are pending a COVID-19 test result for themselves or for those living in their household should not participate in sessions or meetings. - Individuals with a positive COVID-19 diagnosis should not return until cleared by a medical provider and/or until all necessary requirements for quarantine, isolation, and relief of symptoms have been fulfilled (see Archdiocesan guidance, GA Dept. of Public Health, and CDC). - Those who have been exposed to COVID-19 should be asked to quarantine for 14 days as current GA Dept. of Public Health/CDC guidelines prescribe.

+- All those who may have been exposed to COVID-19 at a given meeting or session are to be notified, while maintaining the confidentiality of the individuals diagnosed. - Facilities should be properly sanitized and disinfected, according to CDC recommendations.
 Below are considerations for schools that can be adapted for parish use in the case of an identified sickness: - Close off areas used by sick person.
 Open outside doors and windows to increase air circulation if possible.
 Wait 24 hours or as long as practicable before cleaning and disinfecting.
 After 24 hours vacuum the empty space if needed using a vacuum with a high-efficiency HEPA filter.
 Turn off HVAC to room to avoid spread of particles.
-After 7 days, additional cleaning and disinfecting is not necessary (CDC).
+If the identified case is reported seven (7) or more days after the space was used, additional cleaning and disinfecting is not necessary (CDC).